-Standard Legal recently had a real-life email exchange with a gentleman who wondered about the use of a Living Trust vs. "Payable On Death" forms...
+Standard Legal recently had a real-life email exchange with a gentleman who wondered about the use of a Revocable Living Trust vs. "Payable On Death" forms, often called POD for short.
+The gentleman had just retired as an accountant, so his insightful questions made our answers that much more relevant to anyone trying to decide between these two estate planning formats.

 I just returned from meeting with an attorney who is listed as a Trust and Will attorney.
 He suggested that my wife and I not use a Revocable Living Trust.
 Rather, he suggested that we use a form titled "Payable On Death" for each asset that we want a specific individual to receive.
 He further stated it is just as legal as a Trust and has all of the same benefits without having to pay several thousand dollars to an attorney because we can prepare the simple forms ourselves.